Love and diplomacy

 Before a posting

 What happens when the requirement to move happens at a time when we have just fallen in love with someone?
-This applies to my wife, Sophia (Soph), and me.
+This applies to my wife, S, and me.
 For this, I’ll share our story.

-Soph and I met in Canberra during our graduate years.
-She was at the Department of Foreign Affairs and Trade and I was at the then Department of Immigration and Multicultural Affairs.
+S and I met in Canberra during our graduate years.
 Being Canberra (i.e.: very small), we met through mutual friends and started dating.

 We quickly fell in love (well, I did), but the whole posting 'thing' hung over our heads like the Sword of Damocles.

-After a few months, Soph was able to apply in a posting round.
+After a few months, S was able to apply in a posting round.
 The options on the list included Berlin, and as a German speaker, I lobbied hard for it.
-However, we’d only been together for six months and Soph factored me in but, very rightly, based her decision on what she wanted to do.
+However, we’d only been together for six months and S factored me in but, very rightly, based her decision on what she wanted to do.
 She chose Caracas as she’d always wanted to go to South America and to learn Spanish.
-Soph got her choice and soon started Spanish language training.
-She also moved in with me, as this would be easier for us to have DFAT recognise our relationship to allow me to accompany her on the posting.
+S got her choice and soon started Spanish language training.
+She also moved in with me, as this would be easier for us to have our relationship recognised to allow me to accompany her on the posting.

 Note the reason for moving in together there?